Roadmap

 • Full request history for debugging

-Voice v2: CRM integration, migration to main server
+Voice v2: CRM integration, migration to the main server

 We're scaling the voice POC to a production-grade service.
-The AI recognizes the caller by number, manages the contact card, and saves the conversation to CRM.
+AI recognizes the caller by number, manages the contact card, and the conversation is saved in CRM.

 • Search for a customer by incoming call number

-• Call recording in the client card with transcription
+• Call recording in the customer card with transcription

 • Setting up a voice agent from the dashboard (voice, prompt, tools)